1497

 Whitsun market on the Alsfeld market square, photo from 1890

-Since Alsfeld already had the right to mint coins around 1170, it can be assumed that markets existed much longer.
-A distinction was made between the municipal market and so-called “free” markets, which could be weekly markets or annual markets, which were also freely accessible to foreign traders, so that everyone, “if he was healthy and honest”, could offer and sell his goods.
-The oldest right to hold a “free” market in Alsfeld was granted to the town by Landgrave Wilhelm of Hesse-Kassel in 1497; market day was Saturday (“sonnobints”).
-MNic
+Since Alsfeld already had coinage rights around 1170, it can be assumed that markets had existed for much longer.
+A distinction was made between the municipal market and so-called “free” markets, which could be weekly markets or annual fairs.
+These were also freely accessible to foreign traders, so that anyone who was “healthy and honest” could offer and sell their goods.
+The oldest right to hold a “free” market in Alsfeld was granted to the city by Landgrave Wilhelm of Hesse-Kassel in 1497; market day was Saturdays (“sonnobints”).
+(MNic)